 People With a Car They Rarely Use

-You may need short-term insurance if you have a car that you mainly keep in the garage.
+You may need short-term coverage if you have a car that you mainly keep in the garage.
 For example, you might only drive during warm months with your convertible.
 Or you’re retired and only need to drive on specific occasions.
-In these cases, you could get a pay-per-mile policy, which could save you from higher rates from regular policies.
+In these cases, you could get a pay-per-mile policy, which could save you from higher rates on regular policies.

-Let’s say, for example, you only need car insurance for a month.
+Let’s say, for example, you only need coverage for a month.
 You could get a regular six-month policy and choose to make monthly payments.
 Once the first month ends, you could cancel the policy and should receive a refund for the rest of your premium.
 Keep in mind that there could be fees for canceling your policy early.
-Be sure to check with your provider and give plenty of notice before canceling your insurance.
+Be sure to check with your provider and give plenty of notice before canceling.

 Cancel with Care

 Be careful when canceling your insurance early, however.
-You still need insurance to drive legally.
-In most states, you could get expensive tickets and points on your record, lose your license, or even go to jail if you’re caught without auto insurance.
-Violations from driving without insurance will raise your rates and make you appear to be a high-risk driver.
+You still need it to drive legally.
+In most states, you could get expensive tickets and points on your record, lose your license, or even go to jail if you’re caught without auto coverage.
+Violations from driving without it will raise your rates and make you a high-risk driver.

 Avoid Coverage Lapses

-You also want to avoid a lapse in coverage.
-A lapse is when you go a period without car insurance.
-This will raise your rates when you do decide to drive again and buy auto insurance.
-Consider buying non-owner insurance, even if you don’t drive a lot.
+You also want to avoid a lapse in coverage, which is when you go through a period without car insurance.
+This will raise your rates when you do decide to drive again and buy a policy.
+Consider getting non-owner insurance, even if you don’t drive a lot.
 This could save money in the future and help keep you covered.

-You can get temporary forms of car insurance from many of the leading insurers, including Progressive, Allstate, and State Farm.
-Remember that there is no one temporary insurance you can buy, but just different methods you can use to get car insurance for a short time.
+You can get temporary forms of auto coverage from many of the leading insurers, including Progressive, Allstate, and State Farm.
+Remember that there is no one temporary policy you can buy, but just different methods you can use to get coverage for a short time.

-The cost of a short car insurance policy depends on many factors.
+The cost of a short term car insurance policy depends on many factors.
 It’s even harder to nail down rates because you can’t buy temporary coverage.
 It’s going to be a regular policy that you decide to cancel.
-The price depends on which type of insurance you buy, how high you set the limits, fees when you cancel, your driving history, and more.
-Auto insurance companies pick your rates based on factors like:
+The price depends on which type of coverage you buy, how high you set the limits, the fees when you cancel, your driving history, and more.
+Auto insurers pick your rates based on factors like: